TEN TOOLS TO ENHANCE SECURITY OF COMPUTERS IN A NETWORK

 Cain and Abel

 This is, by far, the most used and effective password recovery utility for Windows systems.
 It has a Graphical User Interface which is very easy to use.
-Cain and Abel can crack or recover network passwords by sniffing or even cracking those passwords that are encrypted.
+Cain and Abel can modify or recover network passwords by sniffing or even altering those passwords that are encrypted.

 Cain and Abel screenshot